 If a driver loses control of their vehicle, others who are impacted by them may have a case against them for compensation.
 It’s expected that all drivers understand the risks of being on the road and are prepared to handle their vehicle in poor conditions.
 If they do not handle their vehicle properly, then it’s possible to be held accountable for any damages caused.

 Why do cars fishtail?

 Fishtailing happens because of many factors from ice on the roads to oil slicks reducing friction.
-Fishtailing is most likely to happen if you make a sudden turn, speed or hit a patch of ice or gravel with the rear wheels.
+Fishtailing is most likely to happen if you make a sudden turn, speed or hit a patch of water, ice or gravel with the rear wheels.
 Front-wheel drive vehicles are more likely to fishtail, since the rear wheels don’t have their own power.